MythicalLTD/MythicalClient/.github/README.md

 ## Optimizations

-MythicalDash is one of the fastest standalone dashboards out there.
+MythicalClient is one of the fastest standalone dashboards out there.
 It has lightning-fast loading speeds!

 ## Roadmap